Buttery and Tender Ube Pound Cake

 Pound cake is one of the easiest and most accessible cake recipes you can make.
 All of the mixing is done in one bowl, and the baking is then done in a loaf pan.
 There is only 1 layer, and you also don’t need a frosting to complete it.
 The first pound cake I’ve ever made was my matcha pound cake.
 It was so good I thought it would be fun to make this ube pound cake with an ingredient that I have been obsessed with recently: ube!

 Ube or ube halaya is a dessert made from boiled and smashed purple yam and is typically found in the Philippines.
-It tastes like a cross between almonds, pistachios, and vanilla (to me at least).
+To my taste buds, it tastes like a cross between almonds, pistachios, and vanilla.
 When you have desserts like ube basque cheesecake, ube brownies, or ube mochi pancakes, ube is what gives the dessert its purple color and flavor.
-Traditionally when you make ube, you combine grated purple yam, condensed milk, and butter together in a pan and cook until thickened to the consistency of mashed potatoes.
-That is then added to your dessert for flavor and color.
+I personally like to use both ube halaya and ube extract to give my desserts their purple color and ube flavor, and that’s what I did here with this pound cake!

 Ingredients, Substitutions & Adjustments

-- Unsalted butter – One of the key ingredients for this batter.
+- Unsalted butter – Butter makes this pound cake buttery, tender, and moist.
 I would highly recommend using only unsalted butter, so you can control how salty your cake is.
+If using salted butter, skip adding the salt!

 - Granulated sugar – Adds sweetness and moisture to this pound cake.
 The most common question I get asked is if it is possible to reduce the amount of sugar.
 The short answer is yes you can, but it will affect the texture of the pound cake.
 If you want to reduce the sugar, I would add an egg yolk to rebalance the wet to dry ingredients.

-- Vanilla extract – Adds flavor to the pound cake.
-You can substitute with 1 vanilla bean or an equal amount of vanilla paste.
+- Vanilla extract – Vanilla extract can be substituted with 1 vanilla bean or an equal amount of vanilla paste.

 - Ube extract – The ube extract is responsible for the color of the pound cake as well as the flavor.
 You can purchase this on Amazon or at Filipino markets.
 The one I linked to on Amazon is the one I use.
 I would highly recommend using Butterfly Ube Extract because it yields the best results.
 I only have to use a little bit to get a vibrant purple color and ube flavor.
 If you are using another brand’s ube extract, I would use double the amount.